The following commentary is transcribed from a type-written page written by my father, H.E.M. Newman, dated 1st February

 There has in fact been at least one member of the family resident in Somerset since 1610.

 1 Feb 1977 H.E.M.
 Newman

 Sad to say, it appears that my father may indeed have been the last of the continuous line of Newmans to reside in Somerset.
-He certainly seemed to anticipate the possibility that this would happen, which (I suspect) prompted him to write the above - but I don't think it was with any hope or expectation that it would spur me to return with my family from Australia.
+He certainly seemed to anticipate the possibility that this would happen, which (I suspect) prompted him to write the above.

-The Newmans still retain a small residence in Brent Knoll, Somerset, owned by my sister, which she plans to retire to in the future.
+As of August 2020, the Newmans still retain a small residence in Brent Knoll, Somerset, owned by my sister, but she will never live in it.

-Of course there may be distant Newman relatives still living in Somerset, however I am now convinced that no close branches of the family are still living there.
-Whilst old Edwin Newman had no less than 10 sons born in Somerset, I think it is probable that only three of them (Walter, Arthur and Rowland) have Newman descendants still living, all of whom I have traced or now know and none of these are living in Somerset.
+There may be Newman descendents of Richard Newman of Charlton Musgrove still living in Somerset, however it seems that no closer branches of the family remain there.
+Whilst old Edwin Newman had no less than 10 sons, all born in Somerset, I think it is probable that only three of them (Walter, Arthur and Rowland) have Newman descendants still living, none of whom are living in Somerset.
 Charles Octavius Newman is the only one of Edwin's sons who had a son (Charles Francis Newman b.1885) that I have not yet traced, but since he was born in Essex it seems unlikely that he or his descendants would have moved back to Somerset.